Why Hasn’t the U.S. Done More Coronavirus Tests?

 Is there any evidence of undetected outbreaks in the U.S.?

+Yes.
+On Wednesday night, the U.S. confirmed the first coronavirus case of unknown origin in Northern California — meaning health officials have found no link between the case and travel to China or exposure to another person who was infected with COVID-19.
+It is the first evidence that undetected community transmission of the coronavirus has been taking place in the America.

-Not yet.
-As experts have pointed out, there does not seem to be any significant increase in the number of hospital patients with serious, unexplained lung infections.
+It is important to highlight, however, that as experts have pointed out, there does not seem to be any significant increase in the number of hospital patients with serious, unexplained lung infections.
 That’s the good news — for now.
 But as the CDC itself warned on Tuesday, it’s just a matter of time until new coronavirus outbreaks strike inside the country.
 Without adequate testing capacity, those outbreaks will be much more difficult to detect and contain.

-Note: This post has been updated to include President Trump’s comment on the testing and the news of the first confirmed coronavirus case of unknown origin in the U.S.